movementlabsxyz/MIP/MIP/mip-74/README.md

 We assume the following _trust assumptions_:

+Contracts:

 1. The Governance contract is implemented correctly.
 1. The Native Bridge contracts (L1 and L2) are implemented correctly.
+1. The Insurance Fund is implemented correctly.
+1. The Rate Limiter contract parts are implemented correctly.

+Other:

 1. The Governance Operator is trusted.
 For example, it COULD be a multisig human.
-1. The Relayer is a trusted software component.
+1. The Relayer is a partially trusted software component.
+We trust it to a certain extent, but we want to limit its power to mint or release assets.

 ### Risks and mitigation strategies